 If any packet is transmitted at the overlapping time with another one and on the overlapping channel, both transmissions are considered failure(PER = 1).

-Measure the throughput of both BSSs.
-Also measure the percentage of time the 40MHz BSS running in 40 and 20 MHz mode.
+Measure the throughput of AP1, AP2, STA1 and STA2.
+Also measure the percentage of time of the each of the bandwidth specific PHY states of the APs.
+Listen state is not bandwidth specific whereas Receive and Transmit states are bandwidth specific.

 Outputs: